-Arrange the needs in the matrix according to the description in each quadrant, pictured at right.
-The top right quadrant of the matrix holds the community's "significant health needs", which were both identified through community input and performed unfavorably when compared to the established benchmarks, at a higher degree than other needs.
-The significant health needs listed in the top right quadrant, shown in purple, are those that will go through the prioritization process.
+Significant Needs Arrange the needs in the matrix High according to the description in each Significant Needs High degree of Low degree of quadrant, pictured at right.
+The top quantitative data quantitative data right quadrant of the matrix holds High degree of High degree of the community's "significant health qualitative qualitative needs", which were both identified data/community input data/community input Community Input through community input and performed unfavorably when compared to the established Low degree of High degree of benchmarks, at a higher degree quantitative data quantitative data than other needs.
+The significant Low/No degree of Low/No degree of health needs listed in the top right qualitative qualitative quadrant, shown in purple, are data/community input data/community input those that will go through the Lo⊻ prioritization process.
+Low Quantitative Data High